anil-ai2/devops-cloud/docker/docker-workshop.md

 docker run -itd --name ncd-myhttpdimage-container -p 5050:80 myhttpdimage:ncdv1     # launch a container with newly created image docker ps -a            # check if the launched container is

+curl localhost:5050     # the index.html page we have pushed into image should be visible.
+5050 is port we mapped from host to 80 on container

 ```
 ---
 ---